flame-engine/flame/doc/other_modules/tiled.md

 Flame also provides a simple `Tiled` class and its component wrapper `TiledComponent`, for the map rendering, which renders the tiles on the screen and supports rotations and flips.

-At its simplest, you can work with layers in a Tilemap by invoking:
+At its simplest, layers can be retrieved from a Tilemap by invoking:

 ```
 getLayer<ObjectLayer>("myObjectLayer");